AnushkaBhatnagar/CustomMarkdown/README.md

 ## Sample Execution

-Sample inputs and outputs obtained from the syntax parser are described in this link
+Sample inputs and outputs obtained from the syntax parser are described in [@this link](https://github.com/AnushkaBhatnagar/CustomMarkdown/blob/main/Sample%20Inputs%20and%20Outputs/Parser.md)